 The Romeo Register

 HELLO & WELCOME to The Alfa Romeo Romeo Register (or maybe it should be called the Registro Romeo?).
-An informal Register devoted to the preservation of the Alfa Romeo T10 "Autotutto" produced between 1954 & 1966, together with the Alfa Romeo A11, A12, F11 & F12 models which replaced the Romeo in 1966.
+A very informal Register devoted to the preservation of the Alfa Romeo T10 "Autotutto" which was produced between 1954 & 1966, together with the Alfa Romeo A11, A12, F11 & F12 models which replaced the Romeo in 1966.

 You may be an enthusiast of the classic Alfa Romeos produced in the 1950s & 1960s, the end of the Portello era...